Characterizing classical minimal surfaces via the entropy differential: Introduction

 then

 \end{thm} In Section \ref{GapSec}, we address the question of the best possible $\epsilon$ and some partial results are obtained.
-Such a curvature estimate gives, using standard techniques, a compactness result: \begin{thm} Let $\Sigma_i$ be a sequence of properly embedded minimal surfaces in an open region $\Omega\subset \Real^3$ with entropy forms $T^{\Sigma_i}$ satisfying
+In particular, we obtain the following identity: \begin{cor} Let $\Sigma$ be a non-flat properly immersed minimal surface in $\Real^3$ of finite total Gauss curvature with genus $g$ and $e$ embedded ends, then